-Most people recognize Ubuntu as a GNOME-based heavy Linux OS which is compatible but yet not quite in the race of being a portable Linux OS.
+Most people recognize Ubuntu as a GNOME-based heavy Linux OS that is compatible yet not quite in the race of being a portable Linux OS.
 But here comes the Ubuntu GamePack distro, the lightweight and compact version of Ubuntu that you can install on your removable data drive and make your systems live.

 5. Porteus Plug-and-Play Type Linux OS

 Porteus is a Slackware-based removable and plug-and-play type Linux OS.
 This Linux OS is much like other regular distributions.
 However, there is one special version of Slax of the Porteus, which is very popular with the name Slax Remix.
-You can get this Porteus portable Linux OS for your small, mini-computer or notebooks for day-to-day regular lightweight tasks.
+You can get this Porteus portable Linux OS for your small mini-computer or notebooks for day-to-day regular lightweight tasks.

 6. ArchBang Portable Linux OS

 If you’re a fan of Arch Linux, then this portable Linux OS is totally for you.
 The ArchBang is the most minimalistic distribution of Arch that can be installed on a computer with just a simple Pendrive or removable disk.
-It only requires less than 500MB of RAM and a little over 1GB of drive storage.
+It only requires less than 500MB of RAM and over 1GB of drive storage.

 7. MX Portable Linux OS

-This free and open-source Debian-based lightweight portable Linux OS officially comes under the MEPIS (Modular Manufacturing Execution System) category.
+This free and open-source Debian-based lightweight, portable Linux OS officially comes under the MEPIS (Modular Manufacturing Execution System) category.
 The kernel of the MX Linux OS is designed in a pattern so that the user never faces any issues when it’s time to test this plug-and-play type Linux distribution on the machine.
-With a good USB flash drive, you can just boot the file on your drive and fire up your system.
+With a good USB flash drive, you can boot the file on your drive and fire up your system.